See You at the Pole

 We stand in awe of God’s work in both of our children, or should I say, young adults.
 Their steadfast faith affirms that they and all children are of God, and they grant us guardianship of them for a short time.

-As a parent, I admit the brief entertainment of these kids' risk to place themselves before their public school; after advertising, they would stand for their faith in God, right there at the pole.
-Just as quickly as I allowed this thought, I put it to rest, knowing no matter what, God has all been under His control, and it is not of my concern.
+As a parent, I admit the brief entertainment of these kids’ risk to place themselves before their public school; after advertising, they would stand for their faith in God, right there at the pole.
+I dismissed this notion, acknowledging divine control, a matter beyond my worry.

 Don’t kick God to the curb.
 Please meet me at the pole next time they are there.
-This meeting may be the jumping point for a new believer or the continuation of a life of service to our King.
+This meeting may begin the path of faith or continue a life of service to our King.
 See you at the pole each September on campuses across America.

 Meet Them in September